Tornadoes of 2023: January 12 (United States)

 A significant tornado outbreak impacted the southeastern United States, with several strong and long-tracked tornadoes touching down and causing a number of fatalities.
-The SPC issued an enhanced risk of severe weather on January 12, including a 10% risk area for tornadoes.
+The SPC issued an enhanced risk for severe weather on January 12, including a 10% risk area for tornadoes.
 Multiple supercell thunderstorms formed in the threat area later that day, and significant tornadoes began touching down.
 The small towns of Emelle, Eutaw, and Movico, Alabama, were impacted by EF2 tornadoes, with extensive damage.
 A large, high-end EF2 tornado caused severe structural damage in Selma, Alabama.
 Many homes and businesses sustained major damage in Selma, and a daycare with 70 children and workers was destroyed; only one minor injury occurred inside.
 The storm that produced the Selma tornado later produced a long-tracked EF3 tornado that prompted tornado emergencies for Autauga, Elmore, Chilton, Coosa, and northern Tallapoosa counties.
 The tornado caused seven fatalities in the Old Kingston community of Autauga County as it obliterated mobile homes, tossed vehicles and caused massive timber damage.
 Strong tornadoes which were spawned by the Selma supercell also impacted parts of Georgia, including an EF2 tornado that inflicted major damage to homes and industrial buildings in LaGrange.
 A large EF3 tornado struck western Griffin and Experiment, severely damaging or destroying homes and businesses and flipping cars.
 This tornado was accompanied by three other tornadoes at the beginning of its track near Griffin, including a high-end EF2 tornado that caused severe damage to homes and trees.
 Another high-end EF2 tornado also caused significant damage in Jenkinsburg and near Jackson Lake, resulting in one fatality when a tree fell on a car, along with an indirect fatality the following day when a falling tree limb fell on a transportation worker who was working to restore power, knocking him out of his bucket truck.
 A high-end EF1 tornado touched down in the Atlanta suburb of Mableton, damaging an industrial business and downing many trees, some of which fell on homes.
 Other weak tornadoes were confirmed in parts of Mississippi, Tennessee, Kentucky, Illinois, and the Carolinas.
 The outbreak produced 42 tornadoes, killed eight people, and injured at least 53 others.